hkangah3/SE-assignment2/README.md

 4: Verify git configuration with git config --global user.name "Your Name", and git config --global user.email "youremail@pvamu.edu"

+5: Confirm being on the latest version of the project/main through git checkout main

 # Usage examples:
 E1: Hello from Program